 For the right candidate, sedation dentistry is a game changer.
 Safe medications can be inhaled, taken orally or administered intravenously to put patients into a deeply relaxed and comfortable state while they receive dental treatment.
 Sedation dentistry can mean the difference between a lifetime of oral health problems and achieving healthy, functional teeth and gums.

 However, sedation dentistry isn’t right for everyone.
-Dr. Weston Spencer evaluates Rancho Santa Fe and La Jolla sedation dentistry candidates on an individual basis to determine whether they can safely receive sedation.
+Dr. Weston Spencer evaluates La Jolla and Pacific Beach sedation dentistry candidates on an individual basis to determine whether they can safely receive sedation.

 Signs You Could Benefit from Sedation Dentistry